GeorgeQuantAnalyst/trading-bots/doc/PlaceTrailingStopsBotBybitDoc.md

 # PlaceTrailingStopsBot documentation
-Trading bot for entering a trailing stop loss based on open futures positions on the Bybit exchange.
+A trading bot that automatically sets trailing stop-loss orders for open futures positions on the Bybit exchange.
 Bot run in regular intervals defined in CRON table.

 **Equation of trailing stop**
 ```